 Videos, infographics, sell sheets, emails, ads, social posts, whitepapers, microsites, mobile apps… You get the point.
 There are infinite ways to get your message to your audience.

 Which brings me to my favorite question—why?

 Be honest!
 How many times has your team jumped straight to tactics after identifying a problem, all but skipping strategic planning?
 The one thing you can always point to as the “why” when executing (or defending) your idea??

 We all know the importance of sound strategy, but can think of at least one project where it fell short.
 These are the reasons why:

-The solution: Make planning a priority.
+Make planning a priority.
 It’s really that simple.
 Yes, schedules change and the unexpected happens, but preparation takes time—plan effectively, professionally, and with purpose, and don’t be surprised when your strategy begins to materialize before your eyes.

 Take social media.
 There are tons of platforms, but no reason to be on all of them.
 Can you make a case to sell hydraulic accumulators on Instagram?
 Do you even know what a hydraulic accumulator is?
 Neither does Instagram.

 The solution: Research.
 Industries move at different paces and consume content through different mediums.
 The key is to know your audience and its tendencies.
 Can an email campaign be effective?
 Absolutely.
 But ask yourself, how much online access does an oil rig maintenance tech really have every day?